teresabowe/furniture-restoration-collective/README.md

 ---

-As a shopper, I can receive an email to confirm the purchase is complete so that I can I have my own record of the transaction (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/20" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/20/hovercard">#20</a>
+As a shopper, I can receive an email to confirm the purchase is complete so that I can have my record of the transaction (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/20" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/20/hovercard">#20</a>

 1. Once the Order Confirmation is shown the user will receive an email confirming the order number